dwarvesf/playground/Engineering/Mobile/The structure of the command line app.md

 **[command [subcommand] [option] `-h`]**

-The `--help` `-h` `-?` or `-H` flags depend on app like `git checkout -h` provice the help for Subcommand/Options.
-Those flags print out the guild for related command/optional only.
-It's save you from digging in the whole long documents of the main app.
+The `--help` `-h` `-?` or `-H` flags depends on the app, like `git checkout -h`, to provide the help as a Subcommand/Options.
+These flags print out the guide for the related command/optional only.
+It's to save you from digging in the whole manual of the main app.

 When you type in the wrong command, option, flag, the help may also automatically print out to show us how to use related function.